neverfap-deluxe/nfd-api/content/programs_coaching/coaching-cost-02.md

 Each tier provides a different level of benefit and service, depending on how much support you believe you need.

+Basic on-going Patreon support begins at $25 a month.
+More details can be found on our <a class="link" href="/premium">Premium page</a> or on the <a class="link" href="https://www.patreon.com/neverfapdeluxe">NeverFap Deluxe Patreon page</a> itself.

 Here's the thing.
 I've dealt with an extraordinary amount of porn addicts, so I can usually tell a person within a few minutes.

 I can tell if it's going to take them years to beat this thing, because of their inherent refusal to trust the process.